diegoreisti/diegoreisti/README.md

 My name is Diego Reis, i'm a systems analyst with specialization in Helth Informatics, [cpTICS](https://sbis.org.br/profissionais-cptics) and member of SBIS -  Brazilian Heath Informatics Society.

-I am adventuring myself on dev that is a very interesting world full of opportunities of work, collaboration, creativity and purpose.
+I am adventuring myself on dev that is a very interesting world full of work opportunities, collaboration, creativity and purpose.

 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - - 📫 How to reach me: https://linktr.ee/diegoreisti